An FPT algorithm for the embeddability of graphs into two-dimensional simplicial complexes

 We claim the following: \emph{If at least $1000g$ inner vertices of~$W_1$ are connected to the outside, then $G$ has genus at least~$g$.} The strategy is similar to the argument in Kociumaka and Pilipczuk~\cite[Lemma~5.3]{kp-dvgbg-19}; we summarize the proof.
 If at least $1000g$ inner vertices of~$W_1$ are connected to the outside, then a set~$U$ of $g$ inner vertices of~$W_1$ are connected to the outside, and at pairwise distance at least~16 in~$W_1$.
 This implies that $G$ contains, as a minor, the graph~$J_g$ obtained from $g$ copies of~$K_5$ by subdividing an edge from each copy with a degree-two vertex and identifying these $g$~new vertices into a single vertex, the \emph{apex} of~$J_g$; see Figure~\ref{F:gadget}.
-This graph has genus at least~$g$, by the main result of an article by Miller~\cite[Theorem~1]{miller1987additivity}.
+This graph has genus at least~$g$~\cite[Theorem~1]{miller1987additivity}.
 This proves the claim.

-In polynomial time, we can compute the inner vertices of~$W_1$ connected to the outside.
+In $O(g^3n)$ time, we can compute the inner vertices of~$W_1$ connected to the outside, using suitable traversals of~$G$ starting from $\dot W-\dot W_1$.
 If there are at least $1000g$ of these, we report that $G$ has genus at least~$g$ (Case~2), which is correct by the above claim.
 Otherwise, from the $(50g\csg\times 50g\csg)$-wall $W_1$, we can compute a cycle~$\gamma$ in~$W_1$, enclosing a $(g\times g)$-wall~$W'_1$ in~$W_1$ (in the natural embedding of~$W_1$) such that no vertex of~$W_1$ inside~$\gamma$ (in the natural embedding of~$W_1$) is connected to the outside.
 Let $\dot\gamma$ be the cycle of~$\dot W_1$ corresponding to~$\gamma$, and let $H$ be the connected component of~$G-\dot\gamma$ containing the vertices of this $(g\times g)$-wall.
 There remains to prove that $H$ is planar, and since $G_1$ is planar, it suffices to prove that $H$ is a subgraph of~$G_1$.
 If it were not the case, $H$ would contain a vertex of~$\dot W_j$ for some $j\ne1$; but that would imply that a vertex of~$W'_1$ is connected to the outside, which is not the case.
 We can thus correctly report~$\gamma$ (Case~3). \end{proof}